twhida/csc-249-p1-simple-rpc-app/README.md

 The main challenges for you in this exercise will be:

-* Coming up with a creative set of requested operations that your RPC server will process.
+* Coming up with a creative set of requested operations that your RPC server will process (put the FUN in REMOTELY EXECUTED FUNCTIONS!).
 * Designing a method for encoding client requests and arguments into a Python bytes object for transmission.
 * Designing a method for decoding client requests on the server, processing them, and returning a response.
 * Building in appropriate error handling.